Mow Cop: Geography

-The 335 m hill on which the village lies upon is a moorland ridge composed of sandstone and Millstone Grit rising eastwards above the Cheshire Plain.
+The 335 m hill on which the village lies is a moorland ridge composed of sandstone and Millstone Grit rising eastwards above the Cheshire Plain.
 It is at the western edge of the Staffordshire Moorlands, forming the upland fringe of the southern Pennines, most of which are in the Peak District National Park to the east.
-On a clear day, the hill offers views extending to the West Pennine Moors, Welsh mountains (including Snowdonia), Shropshire Hills and Cannock Chase.
+On a clear day, the hill offers views extending to the West Pennine Moors, Welsh mountains (including Snowdonia), Manchester, Shropshire Hills and Cannock Chase.
+The Cheshire section is the highest settlement in the county.

 History

 The name is first recorded as Mowel around 1270 AD, and is believed to derive from either the Anglo-Saxon Mūga-hyll, meaning "heap-hill", with copp = "head" added later, or the Common Celtic ancestor of Welsh moel (= hill), with Anglo-Saxon copp added later.

-At the village's summit, men once quarried stone to make into querns, used since the Iron Age for milling corn; this trade ended during the Victorian period.
+At the village's summit, men once quarried stone to make into querns, used since the Iron Age for milling grain; this trade ended during the Victorian period.
 The village also has a long history of coal mining.
 A 65 ft rock feature called the Old Man O'Mow in one of the quarried areas is believed to be the site of an ancient cairn.

 A railway station, opened by the North Staffordshire Railway, served the village from 9 October 1848 to its closure in 1964.

 The Castle

 The most dominant feature of the village is Mow Cop Castle, a folly of a ruined castle at the summit of the hill, built in 1754.
-Both Mow Cop Castle and the Old Man O'Mow are under the management of the National Trust, and on the route of the Cheshire Gritstone Trail, a long-distance walking route.
+Both Mow Cop Castle and the Old Man O'Mow are under the management of the National Trust and on the route of the Cheshire Gritstone Trail, a long-distance walking route.

 Birthplace of Primitive Methodism

 Mow Cop is noteworthy as the birthplace of the Primitive Methodist movement.
 Starting in 1800, Hugh Bourne from Stoke-on-Trent and William Clowes from Burslem began holding open-air prayer meetings.
 On 31 May 1807, a large 14-hour camp meeting was held, leading to the founding of the Primitive Methodist Church in 1810.
-These camp meetings became a regular feature at Mow Cop, being held to celebrate the 100th, 150th and 200th anniversaries of the first camp.
+These camp meetings became a regular feature at Mow Cop, being held to celebrate the 100th, 150th, and 200th anniversaries of the first camp.

 In the arts

 The village and castle are featured prominently in the 1973 novel Red Shift, by Alan Garner.
-This novel was filmed by the BBC in the 1970s, and later released in a restored HD DVD in 2014.
+This novel was filmed by the BBC in the 1970s, and later released on a restored HD DVD in 2014.
 Mow Cop and its castle also feature in Alan Garner's 1966 photo-story book for children, The Old Man of Mow.

-The castle has also been a magnet for artists, and can be seen in everything from local watercolour and oil paintings and postcards, to ceramics made in the nearby Potteries.
+The castle has attracted artists, and has been featured on paintings, postcards and ceramics made in the nearby Potteries.
 An engraving of it also featured on a Royal Mail stamp book in 1981.